dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 The entire app, including the web content, is packaged and runs locally on a device, and can be published to applicable app stores.
 The web content is hosted within a native web view control and runs within the context of the app.
 Any part of the app can access external web services, but isn't required to.

 > [!IMPORTANT]
-> By default, the <xref:Microsoft.Maui.Controls.HybridWebView> won't be available when full trimming or Native AOT is enabled.
+> By default, the <xref:Microsoft.Maui.Controls.HybridWebView> control won't be available when full trimming or Native AOT is enabled.
 To change this behavior, see [Trimming feature switches](~/deployment/trimming.md#trimming-feature-switches).

 ## Create a .NET MAUI HybridWebView app